Thertzlor/Revenant/wiki/Macros/_DPI_Macro.md

 -- This will disable previously set DPI tables, so it's advised to either only use direct assignments or only table/index settings. k.m5 = { 3000, type="setdpi", direct= true}

 ```
 # Functionality
 The LGS software can store a list of DPI settings (a maximum of 16) either globally or per profile, which allows the mouse sensitivity to be adjusted on the fly.
 The DPI macro is Revenant's interface for this functionality.
-By default Revenant assumes that you have defined a DPI table for your profile in LGS and uses the argument of the macro to set the active index of that table.
+By default it's assumed that you have defined a DPI table for your profile in LGS and the argument of the macro is used to set the active index of that table.
 ```lua

 -- Press this button to activate the first sensitivity level of your DPI table.